poelzi/OpenChronos/README.txt

+    2010-06-16 (2:30 AM CDT) - IT WORKS!!!
+    I just completed building the project.
+I then flashed my watch, and all the functions I have tested work.
+Hour and Minutes, Seconds, Month and Day, Day of the Week, and YES! even sync.

     2010-06-15 - Project now compiles and links without errors.
 This was accomplished by compiling and linking in separate steps.
     Thanks go to Daniel Poelzleitherner for this contribution.